et508/Erenshor.LootManager/README.md

 - Download the latest [release](https://github.com/et508/Erenshor.LootManager)
 - Extract files from Erenshor.LootManager.zip into Erenshor\BepInEx\plugins\ folder.

-## Configuration
-- Run Erenshor so the config file will be automatically created
-- Open *et508.erenshor.lootmanager* in your Erenshor\BepInEx\config
-- Change values to your liking.
-- I recommend using a config manager like [BepInExConfigManager](https://github.com/sinai-dev/BepInExConfigManager) for easier config changes from in-game.

 ## How It Works
 - A new empty blacklist is created when you first load the mod.
 I currently do not provide any basic starting blacklist of items.
 You will need to add items your blacklist as you play.
 - Easy to use in-game commands have been provided for managing your blacklist.